Carlos Correa Player Props: Twins vs. Phillies

 Carlos Correa At The Plate

-- Correa has driven home a run in 33 games this season (31.4%), including more than one RBI in 12.4% of his games and producing three or more of his team's runs on five occasions..
+- Correa has had at least one RBI in 32.1% of his games this year (34 of 106), with more than one RBI 13 times (12.3%).
+He has also been responsible for three or more of his team's runs in five contests.

-- In 36 of 105 games this season, he has scored, and six of those games included multiple runs.
+- He has scored in 34.9% of his games this season, with more than one run scored in 5.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.